Left Hand Canyon: Just Northwest of BoulderLength of Trip: 3.8 miles

 Description: You should road scout this entire run before you put in.
 There are several culverts to check and see if they are clear.
 This run has quite a few trees to jump and paddle over, under and around.
 There are lots of tight maneuvers, and small eddies, most places you will have great difficulty turning your boat around.
 At low flows, you have time to react to the rapids.
 At high water, this run would be Class V chute.
 Low flows are around 100 cfs and high water would be around 250 cfs.
 This is a classic front range steep creek.
 If you want to hone your skills for the Class V creeks of the front range, this is your training creek.
 It makes a great after work run.

 If you want a Class IV creek run to enjoy, this is your run.
 You can put-in or take-out in many spots.
 There are lots of little challenges along this section to give you some excitement.
 Due to the size of the run, small boats only.
 Small solo canoes can run this section at low flows, I'm not sure about high water.
-Used Gear Sale!
+Try one of these Great Adventures!

 Please give us feedback on our website, or if there is anything else we can do for you.